 Answer: There are no suitable alternative lands for the particular uses or development type in areas at lower risk of flooding, within or adjoining the urban settlement.
-Areas idenitifed as being in Flood Zones A and B are considered essential to achieving a consolidated urban centre and to comply with the NPF and RSES.
+Areas identified as being in Flood Zones A and B are considered essential to achieving a consolidated urban centre and to comply with the NPF and RSES.

-Modelling shows that risks are primarily linked to the development of overland flow paths which progress along roads.
+- Modelling shows that risks are primarily linked to the development of overland flow paths which progress along roads.
 FRAs for developments should specifically address this risk, both to ensure flow paths do not become obstructed and to ensure an appropriate standard of flood resilient construction, which should include (where possible) raising finished floor levels to a minimum of 300mm above road/ pavement height.
+An assessment of culvert performance with climate change increases should also be undertaken.} - Particular attention to the design of any proposed basements should be carried out with full recognition of DCC policies and objectives, and the detail in this SFRA, in this regard. - Whilst flood risk is generally limited, it is important that the impact of a more extreme event is investigated through a Site Specific Flood Risk Assessment as climate change and Food Zone B have not been modelled as part of the Wad Flood Relief Scheme.